xma711/notebook/security/linux_security_modules/README.md

 Reference: https://en.wikipedia.org/wiki/Linux_Security_Modules

-LSM is a framework that allows the linux kernel to support a variety of computer security models.
+LSM is a framework that allows the Linux kernel to support a variety of computer security models.
 LSM inserts hooks (upcalls to the module) at every point in the kernel where a user-level system call is about to result in access to an important internal kernel object such as inodes and task control blocks.